Group

 Water Electrodynamics Group

-In our group, we study the electrodynamics of water, ice, and moist substances under various thermodynamic and confinement conditions, from macro- to nanoscale.
-Our fundamental research aimed at understanding polarization, charge-discharge, proton transport, fluidic phenomena, and more in bulk water, ice, and a variety of aqueous interfaces.
-Our research pushes the boundaries of knowledge by innovating in experiments, models, and ways of thinking.
-We deliver high-quality science and engineering by drawing on fundamental knowledge and by linking basics to applications.
+We study the electrodynamic properties of water, ice, and moist substances under various thermodynamic and boundary conditions, from macro- to nanoscale confinement.
+Our application-driven fundamental research aimed at understanding polarization, charge-discharge phenomena, proton transport, and fluidic properties in bulk water, ice, and aqueous interfaces.
+Our research pushes the boundaries of knowledge by innovating in experiment, models, and thinking.
+We deliver high-quality science and engineering by drawing on fundamental knowledge and by linking basics and applications.

 Research Projects:

-🔬 Dielectric properties of water under strong spatial confinement
+🔬 Dielectric properties of water under spatial confinement

 • V. Artemov, S. Babiy, Y. Teng, J. Ma, A. Ryzhov, T.-H. Chen, L. Navratilova, V. Boureau, P. Schouwink, M. Liseanskaia, P. Huber, F. Brushett, L. Laloui, G. Tagliabue, A. Radenovic, Bulk electricity storage in 1-nm water channels, arXiv:2410.11983 (2024)